 - Cryptographic Failures: This is when an attacker is able to decrypt or forge data by exploiting vulnerabilities in the cryptography used.

 - Injection and Cross-Site Scripting: This is when an attacker inputs some malicious code into an application which is then executed by the user who is unaware of the manipulation.

-- Insecure Design: This includes vulnerabilities that are introduced during the design phase of the application.
+- Insecure Design: This includes vulnerabilities introduced during the application’s design phase.
 These can be tricky to detect, and/or fix, so it could be a while before these flaws are discovered.

 - Security Misconfiguration: This is when the security settings of an application are not properly configured, which can leave it open to attack.

 - Vulnerable and Outdated Components: This is when the application uses components that are no longer supported or have known security vulnerabilities.

 - Identification and Authentication Failures: This occurs when the authentication process is not properly implemented, which can allow attackers to gain access to the application.

 - Software and Data Integrity Failures: This is when an attacker is able to modify or delete data in the application.